 Waitomo is famous for its underground adventure, from awe-inspiring walks and baot rides under thousands of glowworms, to pushing the boundaries with abseiling, zipling and black-water rafting through the cave systems.

 Cycling is great throughout the region, in the foothills of Mount Te Aroha, along with the Waikato River Trails, through the Pureora Timber Trail and on the newly opened Hauraki Rail Trail.

 Enjoy the many walking and hiking tracks through native bush to the likes of Wairere Falls (the highest in the North Island at 153 metres) in the Kaimai-Mamaku Ranges, Bridal Veil Falls near Raglan, or Marokopa Falls in Waitomo as well as manu other mountain walks for spectacular views.

-South east of Hamilton, Maungatautari Ecological Island reserve allows visitors to experience New Zealand’s native flora and fauna in natural, self-sustaining forest surroundings and the 47 meters pest-proof fence is allowing native species to thrive.
+South east of Hamilton, Sanctuary Mountain Maungatautari allows visitors to experience New Zealand’s native flora and fauna in natural, self-sustaining forest surroundings and the 47 meters pest-proof fence is allowing native species to thrive.

 For the adventurous, Cambridge offers kayaking adventures on Lake Karapiro.

 The town of Tirau has become famous for its corrugated iron 'art buildings'.
 Look for the sheep, the dog and other examples of kiwiana creativity.
 Tirau is also known for its boutique gift shops, cafes, antique and curiosity shops